Data-driven Reachability Verification with Probabilistic Guarantees under Koopman Spectral Uncertainty: Preliminaries

 In addition to being defined for all $t \in [0,\infty)$ and $x \in X$, the Koopman spectrum can be generalized to finite time and the subset of state space as open and subdomain eigenfunctions.
 Furthermore, we define the set of principal eigenpairs as the minimal generator $G$ of the set given by

-where $E$ is the semigroup of eigenpairs $(\lambda, \phi)$. \\ \end{definition} \begin{remark} The concept of principal eigenfunctions, introduced in \cite{mohr2016koopman} and further studied in \cite{kvalheim2021existence}, yields a countably infinite set of eigenfunctions.
-To form a richer basis, this notion is extended to `primary eigenfunctions', as introduced in \cite{bollt2021geometric}, by allowing real-valued exponents.
+where $E$ is the semigroup of eigenpairs $(\lambda, \phi)$. \\ \end{definition} \begin{remark} The concept of principal eigenfunctions introduced in \citep{mohr2016koopman, kvalheim2021existence} yields a countably infinite set of eigenfunctions.
+To form a richer basis, this notion is extended to `primary eigenfunctions' in \citep{bollt2021geometric}, by allowing real-valued exponents.
 In this paper, we adopt this more general primary eigenfunction definition for reachability verification. \end{remark}